qzhuae/MarkdownNotes/HUMA1000B.md

 The students are too aggressive and shouldn't be like this.

 How to say a language is too aggressive? heartbeat, blood pressure, Student should respect teachers no matter how the teacher treats you?
 Sexual harassment?
 Mutual respect is what you expected and this is justifiable.
-Moral requiremetn that student should respect teacher?
+Moral requirement that student should respect teacher?

+Code of conduct of HKUST. will you be punished by UST if you disrespect your teacher.
+Maybe the university does not care?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkzNjM0MTkyNCwxMjYzNzczMDIxLC03MD
-gzOTE0ODAsLTEwNjg4NjMxNDUsMjEwMzkyNDg2MSwtMjA2ODUy
-NzM5MiwtMjA1MjE0NzY2MSwtMTIxMDcxODQyOSwxNDU3MjAxNT
-c4LDExMDc4MzkzNDJdfQ==
+eyJoaXN0b3J5IjpbLTE4NjQyOTMzMzMsMTI2Mzc3MzAyMSwtNz
+A4MzkxNDgwLC0xMDY4ODYzMTQ1LDIxMDM5MjQ4NjEsLTIwNjg1
+MjczOTIsLTIwNTIxNDc2NjEsLTEyMTA3MTg0MjksMTQ1NzIwMT
+U3OCwxMTA3ODM5MzQyXX0=
 -->